ndakoda/Solana-Airdrop-Check/README.md

  Features

-- Check wallet eligibility for 10+ Solana projects
+- Check wallet eligibility for 10+ Eth projects
 - Real-time validation of Eth addresses
 - Clean, responsive UI
 - No data storage – all processing is client-side